NPLD Seed Orchard Rain Catchment Construction, Weeding & Planting (at Schofield)

 • Introduction to Kahua, safety briefing (~15 minutes)

-• Planting (~2 hours)
+• Catchment construction, weeding and planting (~2 hours)

 • Lunch at Natural Resource Baseyard (at Schofield) (1/2 hour)